codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-azure.md

 ---
 title: "Azure Single Sign-On (SSO)"
 description: " "
-group: administration
+group: single-sign-on
-sub_group: single-sign-on
+sub_group: oidc
 redirect_from:
   - /docs/enterprise/single-sign-on/sso-azure/
 toc: true
 ---

 Set up SSO for Azure using OIDC.
-For a general overview on OIDC, see [Setting up OpenID Connect (OIDC) Federated Single Sign-On (SSO)]({site.baseurl}}/docs/administration/single-sign-on/oidc).
+For a general overview on OIDC, see [Setting up OIDC Federated SSO]({site.baseurl}}/docs/single-sign-on/oidc).

-Set up OIDC SSO for Azure by:
+Set up OIDC SSO for Azure in Codefresh by:
 1. Registering the Codefresh application in Azure
 1. Configuring permissions for the Codefresh application in Azure
 1. Creating the Client secret in Azure
 1. Completing SSO configuration for Azure in Codefresh
 1. Configuring redirect URIs in Azure

 ## Prerequisites